tjlytle/12tdds/day11/README.md

 Day 11
 ======
-You've decided to get back ot work on the LED light panel.
+You've decided to get back to work on the LED light panel.
 You want to provide a way to validate a design without having to hook up the panel, and you've decided a simple ASCII representation will be sufficient.
 ASCII 176 will represent off and 219 will represent on.